Crossview Covenant Church

 Deacons

 According to the Deacon Committee charter, “Purpose: The Deacon Committee shall function to assist the pastors in carrying on the prayer and caring ministry of the Church.
-The members of the Committee shall be those individuals gifted by God for the purpose of providing help and care to each member and friend of the Congregation.”
+The members of the Committee shall be those individuals gifted by God for the purpose of providing help and care to each member and friend of the congregation.”

-1. The Deacons accomplish their purpose by serving in teams each month on a rotating basis, ready to meet with anyone needing financial and/or emotional support.
+The Deacons accomplish their purpose by serving in teams each month on a rotating basis, ready to meet with anyone needing financial and/or emotional support.

 Stewardship

-Purpose: The Committee shall identify and recommend strategies which enable active financial stewardship by the Church’s Members and attenders.
+Purpose: The Committee shall identify and recommend strategies that enable active financial stewardship by the Church’s Members and attenders.
 It shall develop, monitor, and maintain a long-term financial plan, including planning for future facility needs, subject to approval by the Council.
 It shall develop, recommend, and monitor policies for both operating and capital budgeting, managing cash and other financial assets of the Church, and for complying with accepted legal and accounting practices.

 What was accomplished?